Glitch-210/Glitch-210/README.md

 ## Projects

-Here are some of the projects I've been working on:
+Here are some of the projects I did:

 1. **Internet Speed Test**
    - **Description**: A small project of internet speed test using GUI.